luisfabib/fhircraft/docs/quickstart/basics.md

 # Getting Started with Fhircraft

-This tutorial is for developers new to Fhircraft who want to start building FHIR-compliant applications in Python.
-You'll learn to create models, validate data, and work with FHIR resources using Python's type system.

-By the end of this tutorial, you'll be able to generate Pydantic models from FHIR specifications and create validated FHIR resources in your Python applications.
+If you're new to Fhircraft, this guide will walk you through the basics of working with FHIR resources in Python.

-## Accessing Core Resources
+## Working with Core FHIR Resources

-Fhircraft provides Pydantic models for all core FHIR resources out of the box.
-These models are generated from the official FHIR specifications and are ready to use for validation, serialization, and manipulation in your Python projects.
+Fhircraft includes Pydantic models for all core FHIR resources.
+These models are generated directly from the official FHIR specifications, so you get full validation, serialization, and type checking without any setup:

 ```python
 from fhircraft.fhir.resources.datatypes import get_fhir_resource_type